King Danjong Explained | The History Behind The King's Warden

 After losing the throne, Danjong was sent into exile to a remote region.

-He lived there quietly as a young former king, far away from the royal palace.
+He lived there quietly as a former king, far from the royal palace and the life he had once known.

-Many stories and legends about his lonely life in exile remain in Korean history and literature.
+Many stories and legends about his lonely exile still remain in Korean history and literature.

 📚 Why Danjong’s Story Is Remembered